 3. BANH CUON

 Originally from Northern Vietnam, Banh Cuon is a made from steamed fermented rice batter, shaped as thin delicate sheets.
 These rice sheets are then filled with minced mushrooms, shallots, and seasoned ground pork.
-Once they’re steamed, you taste them with slices of Cha (pork or chicken saussage), topped with fried shallots, sliced cucumber and lots of Nuoc Nam fish sauce.
+Once they’re steamed, you eat them with slices of Cha (pork or chicken sausage), topped with fried shallots, sliced cucumber and lots of Nuoc Nam fish sauce.
 There is also a variant of Banh Cuon in Thai cuisine, called khao phan.

 4. NEM CHUA

 Nem Chua is a fermented pork dish.
 It’s sweet, sour, salty, and spicy.
 Since they’re usually served or sold in bite sizes, you can put them in a salad, or eat them as a snack.
 When I was a kid, I loved devouring a nem cha after school, while all my friends ate chocolates or cookies.

 Literally “sizzling cake”, Banh Xeo is a fried pancake made of rice flour.
 Stuffed with shrimps, lots of soja bean sprouts, onions and fatty pork, Banh Xeo is actually not eaten like a crepe, although that’s how most Westerners eat it.
 You cut it and wrap it either in a banh trang (rice paper) or huge lettuce leaves, along with a few mint leaves and basil.
 Then you dip it in Nuoc Nam fish sauce.

 For those who don’t like to eat with your hands, stay away from Banh Xeo, or eat it like Westerners do with a fork and a knife.
 The best Banh Xeo I have ever had was at the local market in Hoi An.
 They even topped the ones my mother cooked!